Blakerunner/COMP-2800-TEAM-DTC-11-Covid-Royale/README.md

 - [Shoebox](https://renderhjs.net/shoebox/) - Used for sprite packing and sprite animation stripping.
 - [Tiled](https://www.mapeditor.org/) - Used for Tile mapping and generating our map layouts.
-- [tile-extruder](https://github.com/sporadic-labs/tile-extruder) - To extrude tile maps to remove the dreaded "Tile-bleed"
+- [tile-extruder](https://github.com/sporadic-labs/tile-extruder) - To extrude tile maps to remove the dreaded "Tile-bleed" effect

 #### Graphics